-In Webber’s case, art does not imitate life.
-The Hall of Fame was to be his grand moment, his thank you letter from the sport.
-It was to be the circle closing the way circles close, for good, addressing careers and then putting them to bed.
-But Webber keeps being denied in a curious case.
+That Webber keeps being denied is a curious case.
 The poster child for a University of Michigan freshman cult, a cultural phenomenon that was unique as a collective unit of extraordinary talent, Webber finds himself, so many years later, excluded.
+It’s peculiar that the Fab Five has zero members in the Hall of Fame.

 It’s the function of innocence to think talent presumes greatness.
 Or that greatness automatically means titles.
 Or, that titles are the holy grail.

 Chris Webber was first eligible for the Hall in 2013.
-Four years later, he is still waiting.
-Gary Payton, Alonzo Mourning, Mitch Richmond, Dikembe Mutombo have been inducted since Weber was first eligible.
-Last year, Allen Iverson and Shaquille O’Neal were inducted and you understood why.
+Seven years later, he is still waiting.
+Gary Payton, Alonzo Mourning, Mitch Richmond, Dikembe Mutombo have been inducted.
+When Allen Iverson and Shaquille O’Neal were inducted, you understood why.
+No one quibbles about Ray Allen, Steve Nash or Grant Hill.

-Webber never guided his team to a NBA Finals appearance.
-He wasn’t a superstar but neither were Mourning, Richmond or Mutombo.
-He was never a league MVP.
+Webber wasn’t a superstar but neither were Mourning, Richmond, Mutombo or Ray Allen.
+Webber was never a league MVP.
 His highest showing was fourth in 2000-01 when Iverson was the MVP.
 He finished in the top ten of MVP voting four times.
 He was All-NBA only once but he was Rookie of the Year.
 He was an All-Star five times but his playoff numbers were less than his regular season numbers.
-Unlike Payton, Mourning, Richmond and Mutombo, Webber was saddled with the label of underachiever.
+Unlike a host of others, Webber was saddled with the label of underachiever.
 All that talent and nothing to show for it was the reflective thinking.
 It is one thing to be the best player on every team you were a member of, as was the Webber profile.
 It is another thing to only reach the conference finals once in your career when you are 6-10, have an offensive repertoire, can rebound, score, defend and are a nightmare matchup.

 Webber, throughout his professional career, was recognized for his talent but he was ostracized for his inability to carry a team and dominate when the game was on the line.
 His career narrative is similar to Tracy McGrady in that he never cracked the 20,000 points club.
 But from 1994-2003 he averaged 22.7 points.
 He had five years (1998-2003) averaging 11.0 rebounds.
 He has a career defensive rating of 101, with five years, from 1998-2003 of 97.4.
 He had 10 seasons with a PER above 20.0 with his high 24.7 in 2000-01.